A WEEKLY podcast FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

 What’s different about Let’s Talk About Mental Health?

-Let’s Talk About Mental Health is all about having open and honest conversations that are based on quality information combined with personal experience.
-Every episode is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.
+Let’s Talk About Mental Health is all about having quality conversations based on quality information combined with personal experience.
+It is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.

 Where can I access Let’s Talk About Mental Health programs/blog posts/etc?

-Social Media: Find Let’s Talk About Mental Health on Instagram and Facebook as @ltamentalhealth, as well as Pinterest – use the embedded links here or at the bottom of this page to visit specific social media pages.
+Social Media: Let’s Talk About Mental Health is on Instagram and Facebook as @ltamhofficial, as well as Pinterest – use the embedded links here or at the bottom of this page to visit specific social media pages.

 Can I submit a question or topic idea to be talked about on the program/blog?

 Absolutely!
-Please submit your questions/topic ideas via social media (links at bottom of page).
-Note that I cannot provide one-on-one guidance, advice or counselling unless you are a coaching services client.
-See the Resources tab for a list of resources in most English-speaking countries, or visit the Coaching page for details of my services.
+Please submit your questions/topic ideas via social media.
+Note that I cannot provide one-on-one guidance, advice or counselling.
+See the Resources tab for a list of resources in most English-speaking countries.

 Can you give me individual advice about treating my condition?